lonestone/naonair/README.md

 # Who build this ?

-Build with lot of love ❤, by Lonestone
+Build with lots of love ❤, by Lonestone